 Lancaster Puppies is in Lancaster, Pennsylvania—a community known for its many puppy mills.
 Lancaster Puppies advertises puppies for sale in Pennsylvania and several other states, including New York, Ohio, and Indiana.
 Lancaster County, Pennsylvania, is home to the largest number of Amish-run puppy mills.

 Ohio, Indiana, and New York also have large Amish populations known for running puppy mills.
 Lancaster Puppies seeks to connect those looking for a puppy with a reputable breeder and a healthy puppy.
-However, since anyone can list a puppy on the website, puppy mills might post it.
+However, since anyone can list a puppy on the website, puppy mills might post on the site.

 Phone Number: (717) 200-3053